 ) has another four guest rooms, and our latest addition (added in 2016) is known as the Payne House

 .
-The Payne House is home to the office/front desk and gift shop, and our one and only dog-friendly guest suite..the Turley Suite.
+The Payne House is home to the office/front desk and gift shop, and the Turley Suite.